 - Its over-arching objective is funding the best science.
 It does not have specific strategic aims and funds very few restricted calls.
 The focus is on funding the best ideas that apply.

-- The Biotechnology and Biological Sciences Research Council’s Biosciences for Health programme might be relevant to basic science researchers.
+The Biotechnology and Biological Sciences Research Council’s (BBSRC) Biosciences for Health programme might be relevant to basic science researchers.

-- The Engineering and Physical Sciences Research Council’s Healthcare Technologies programme will be relevant to researchers with an interest in tech-enabled asthma management, asthma data and diagnostics.
+The Engineering and Physical Sciences Research Council’s (EPSRC) Healthcare Technologies programme will be relevant to researchers with an interest in tech-enabled asthma management, asthma data and diagnostics.

 Association of Medical Research Charities (AMRC)

-Asthma UK is a member of the AMRC, a group of 140 UK charities that together spend over £1.4bn each year on research.
+Asthma UK is a member of the AMRC, a group of >140 UK charities that together spent £1.6bn on medical and health research in the UK in 2017 alone, accounting for 47% of all publicly-funded medical research in the UK that year.
 Many are disease-specific and will not be relevant to asthma researchers.
 However, look at the AMRC website to check for any overlap with your work.
 For example, some AMRC charities focus on child health or smoking, which could be relevant.

-Once you’ve chosen which funder to apply to:
+Once you have chosen which funder to apply to: